What’s in this article

 How can a Company Secretary be appointed in Malaysia?

-In accordance with Section 236 of Companies Act 2016, here is how a company secretary can be appointed in Malaysia:
+Following Section 236 of the Companies Act 2016, here is how a company secretary can be appointed in Malaysia:

 The easiest way for a Company to appoint a Company Secretary is by engaging the right person to assist with the incorporation.
-This way, there will not be delay in appointment of first Company Secretary.
+This way, there will not be a delay in the appointment of the first Company Secretary.

 Can a Director be a Company Secretary in Malaysia?